Lactate Dehydrogenase (CSF)

 Why do I need this test?

-You may have this test if your healthcare provider suspects that you have a disease
+You may need this test if your healthcare provider suspects that you have a disease

 or condition that affects your central nervous system.